 - 21.B.1.
-Mutual Agreement: Mutual Agreement is a joint agreement between a professor and their division dean or designated educational administrator where mentioned in the collective bargaining agreement. - 21.B.2.
-Working Days: For the purpose of this procedure, a "working day" is any Monday through Friday on which professors are required to be providing service during the terms in which both parties to the issue have an assignment. - 21.B.3.
+Dispute: A dispute is a claim by a unit member that there is a conflict between a unit member and the District or a unit member vs. another unit member that does not constitute a grievance or Human Resources complaint.
+Such conflicts may include allegations of alleged violations of policies and practices not contained in the negotiated Agreement.
+These policies and practices would include but are not limited to Board Policy, Administrative Procedures, District practices and procedures, and other State laws to the extent permitted by law. - 21.B.2.
+Mutual Agreement: Mutual Agreement is a joint agreement between a professor and their division dean or designated educational administrator. - 21.B.3.
+Professional Behavior: Professional behavior includes common courtesy, respect for one another, honesty, and the use of appropriate language. - 21.B.4.
+Working Days: For the purpose of this dispute procedure, a "working day" is any Monday through Friday on which faculty are required to be on campus during the terms in which both parties to the issue have an assignment. - 21.B.5.
 Timelines: Timelines shall commence with the receipt of written communication and shall be considered met if a document arrives on or before the last day of an established timeline.
 Extensions of timelines must be requested in writing and signed by all parties to the issue or by the Vice President of Human Resources.
-The extension shall not exceed an additional thirty (30) working days. - 21.B.4.
-Documentation Status: Documentation regarding the mutual agreement processes shall not be a part of the unit member's personnel file.

-21.C.
-Mutual Agreement Procedure:
+The extension shall not exceed an additional thirty (30) working days. - 21.C.
+Documentation Status: Documentation regarding dispute resolution or mutual agreement processes shall not be a part of the unit member's personnel file. - 21.D.
+Dispute Resolution and Mutual Agreement Procedure: - 21.D.1.
+Step One Informal (Both parties and immediate manager or when one party is a District manager, both parties and objective third party as mutually agreed to by both individuals): - 21.D.1.a Dispute Resolution: The filing party shall complete the Dispute Resolution form (Appendix L.1)